 Options for Calculating Instructor Fees

 1. Charge a Flat Fee: you bill the Retirement Home a flat fee of $620 for a maximum of 8 participants and $12.50 per person over the 8 maximum.
 You ask that $100 + $12.50 for enrollments above 8 to be paid as a deposit prior to the class starting with the balance ($520) due at the end of the last class.
 This will allow you to purchase the supplies in advance of the class.
 If less than 8 enroll, you still receive your $620 and make a bit of a profit.
 This option works well if you want to make sure your time is compensated and there is a risk they may see last minute enrollments.
-The negative aspect of this option is that many organizations will cancel the class if they get low enrollments as the per participant cost goes up with less than 8 enrolled.
+The negative aspect of this option is that many organizations will cancel the class if they get low enrollments as they will not be able to cover their overhead with less than 8 enrolled.
+If they register more than 8 students, you will only see the additional supply costs covered.
+However, you could make the fee for additional students over 8 higher than just supply costs (e.g. make it $20 for each additional student over 8).
 Some instructors prefer this model as they would rather not work if they are not seeing a minimum amount of money.

 2. Charge a Per Person fee: If you take the total costs of the 8 week course and divide by 8, you get the per participant charge of $77.50.
 You could charge the Retirement Home $78 per participant and set the minimum registrations to run the course at 5 and the max at 12.
 This way, if they register any more than 8 students, you would see a profit as the only additional cost to you if they register more than 8 participants is the supply costs in our example.
 But, this option also has pit falls because if they register the minimum participants of 5, you would get $390 for the course.
 Subtracting your supply cost of 5 x 12.50 = $62.50 leaves you with $327.50.
 Subtract 30% for taxes etc. ($98.25) leaves $229.25 for your 16 hours of work (as that doesn’t change), you’d be receiving $14.33 an hour (compared to $25 per hour if 8 students enrolled).
 Many organizations prefer a per person charge as it is hard to predict enrollments and they want to run the class even if registrations are low.
 Some instructors like this model too as they would rather work for less money than have the class cancelled due to insufficient enrollment.